gggeek/db-3v4l/README.md

 (if you are running the whole stack inside a VM, replace 'localhost' with the IP of the VM, as seen from the computer where your browser is executing).

-Last but not least, you have access to other command-libe tools which can be useful in troubleshooting SQL queries:
+Last but not least, you have access to other command-line tools which can be useful in troubleshooting SQL queries:

         ./vendor/bin/highlight-query
         ./vendor/bin/lint-query
         ./vendor/bin/tokenize-query